CZ-NIC/knot-resolver/doc/config-cache.rst

       ttl-max: 2d
       ttl-min: 20s

 .. option:: cache/ns-timeout: <time ms|s|m|h|d>

    :default: 1000ms

    Time interval for which a nameserver address will be ignored after determining that it doesn't return (useful) answers.
-   The intention is to avoid waiting if there's little hope; instead, kresd can immediately SERVFAIL or immediately use stale records (with :ref:`serve_stale <mod-serve_stale>` module).
+   The intention is to avoid waiting if there's little hope; instead, kresd can immediately SERVFAIL or immediately use stale records (with :ref:`serve-stale <config-serve-stale>`).